percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

      packets protected by the same EKTKey and SRTP master key.
 This value MAY be cached by an SRTP sender to minimize computational effort.

-    The computed value of the FullEKTField is written into the packet.
+The computed value of the FullEKTField is written into the SRTP packet.

-When a packet is sent with the Short EKT Field, the ShortEKFField is simply appended to the packet.
+When a packet is sent with the ShortEKTField, the ShortEKFField is simply appended to the packet.

 ### Inbound Processing

-When receiving a packet on a RTP stream, the following steps are applied for each received packet.
+When receiving a packet on a RTP stream, the following steps are applied for each SRTP received packet.

 1. The final byte is checked to determine which EKT format is in use.
 When an SRTP or SRTCP packet contains a ShortEKTField, the